-Radiologists who registered for the CAR 77th ASM were given the opportunity to enrol for this workshop.
-Course enrolment was limited and required an additional fee of $100.
-The workshop enrolment fee was donated to the Canadian Radiological Foundation (CRF) in the participants' names and an official tax receipt was issued.
+Participants were able to enrol for this workshop upon registering for the Meeting.
+The additional fee of $100 to partake in the workshop was donated to the Canadian Radiological Foundation (CRF) in the participant's name.
+An official tax receipt was issued.

 Resident Hot Seat Sessions